Non-destructive testing (NDT) at Technomix.

 Radiographic testing (RT)

-Making internal structures visible – penetrative and precise
+Visualizing internal structures – penetrating and precise

-Which defects or characteristics are inspected?
+What defects or features are inspected?

-• Internal shrinkage cavities and porosity in castings
+• Internal cavities and porosity in castings

-• Lack of fusion or irregularities in welds
+• Weld defects or irregularities in welds

 • Inclusions or material separations